kylBlu/kylBlu/README.md

 - 👋 Hi, I’m @kylBlu
 - 👀 I’m interested in Programming, Sports, Video Games
 - 🌱 I’m currently learning React, Snowboarding
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on nothing really
-- 📫 How to reach me idk
+- 📫 How to reach me uhhhh idk

 <!---
 kylBlu/kylBlu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.